AgenticPlace/SimpleCoder/docs/simplecoder.md

 write	path: str, content: str	Writes string content to a file, creating parent directories if they don't exist. mkdir	path: str	Creates a directory, including all necessary parents (like mkdir -p). rm	path: str	Deletes a single file.
 Fails if autonomous_mode is False.
-3.2.
-Environment Management Commands
+# Environment Management Commands
 This is SimpleCoder's most powerful feature set, empowering the agent to manage its own development environments.
 Command	Parameters	Description
 create_venv	venv_name: str	Creates a Python virtual environment in the CWD (e.g., python -m venv <venv_name>). activate_venv	venv_name: str	Simulates source.
 Sets the session's active_venv_bin_path to point to this venv. deactivate_venv	(none)	Clears the active venv, reverting run commands to the system PATH.
-3.3.
-Execution Command
+# Execution Command
 This is the secure gateway for running external programs.
 Command	Parameters	Description
 run	command: str	Executes an allowlisted shell command (e.g., git --version, pip install -r req.txt).
 It uses shlex.split() for safe argument parsing and automatically uses the active venv's PATH.
-3.4.
-Session Control Commands
+# Session Control Commands
 Command	Parameters	Description
 toggle_autonomous_mode	(none)	Toggles the safety switch for destructive operations. help	(none)	Displays a list of available native commands.
-4. Integration and Usage
 SimpleCoder is designed to be used in two primary ways: by the BDIAgent as a tool, or directly via its CLI for testing.
-4.1.
-Usage by BDIAgent
+# Usage by BDIAgent
 The BDIAgent interacts with SimpleCoder via a single, unified entry point: the execute() method.
 The agent's plan will generate EXECUTE_TOOL actions that translate into calls to this method.
 A BDIAgent Plan Step:
 {